400-Mile Sale: Other events in the area during the yard sale

 A town-wide yard sale in the eastern Warren County town of Smiths Grove is often held during the US 68 Yard Sale just off the highway.
 Elkton, the Todd County seat also has a lot of yard sales during the event, even if on other streets.
 The Glasgow Highland Games at Barren River Lake State Resort Park, well south of the US 68 corridor along U.S. Route 31E, is often held during the same weekend as the 400 mile yard sale.

 The 400-mile sale on television

+In southern Kentucky, the event is regularly publicized on the local level on ABC/Fox dual network affiliate WBKO in Bowling Green as that station's studio facilities are located on the yard sale route.

-During the event in June 2015, the 400-mile sale was featured on two cable television programs in the same week.
+During the event in June 2015, the 400-mile sale gained national exposure when it was featured on two cable television programs in the same week.
 In the early part of the event, Great American Country’s Endless Yard Sale, a competition show where two-person teams compete against each other in search of the best antique and vintage items.
 Small Town Big Deal, a syndicated documentary series focusing on stories in small town communities, also filmed along the yard sale route in 2015.
 Both shows filmed at various yard sale spots along the corridor from Cadiz to Bowling Green to Maysville.
-The event is also regularly publicized on the local level on ABC/Fox dual network affiliate WBKO in Bowling Green as that station's studio facilities are located on the yard sale route.